 8. Learn how to promote your book to niche markets

 “Promoting a book is a significant and necessary part of the writing process” says Stein, who appeared at hundreds of independent stores, and reader’s living rooms to build a market for The Art of Racing in the Rain.
+He decided to really get into the mind of the potential reader and learn more here about sports betting, since some readers would no doubt be involved with betting on car races.
 Then he went beyond that to attend NASCAR racing events, where he handed out a self-produced pamphlet featuring appropriate highlights of the book.
 Stein attributes a good deal of the book’s word-of-mouth and eventual major sales to these kinds of efforts.

 Not everyone has Stein’s charm and moxie, but his approach demonstrates that no one cares about a book more or can sell it better than the author.
 For more on his methods, check out this earlier post and interview, How a best-selling author builds his market.